From Chilterns Escarpment to Remote Interior

 Sir John Paul Getty, the American-born philanthropist, took over the Wormsley Estate in 1986.
 He was introduced to cricket by Mick Jagger and grew to love the game, creating the cricket ground in 1992 as a replica of The Oval.
 It has been described as the most beautiful ground in England.
 International sides often include Wormsley on their tours and many greats of the game have played here, including Viv Richards, Brian Lara and Shane Warne.

 Turn left into an open field.
-Follow the path to cross an estate road then cross another field and go through further gate to join another road.
-Bear right along the road then turn left onto a path through coppiced hazel.
+Follow the Chiltern Way path to cross an estate road then cross another field and go through a further gate to join another road.
+Bear right along the road then almost immediately turn left onto a path through coppiced hazel.
 Where another path forks left uphill, keep ahead on path SH4 and go past a concrete urn on a plinth.
-After climbing through the woods for a while, you are joined by path SH6 coming down the bank from the left.
+After climbing through the woods for 1km, you are joined by path SH6 coming down the bank from the left.

 Continue uphill then turn right at the top when another path (SH5) joins from the left.
 Bear right then pass an area of disturbed ground, probably old chalk pits, on your left.
 At the end of the pits, turn left on path PY3 then follow the white tree markers to reach a track.
 Turn right here then go past the Ministry of Defence communications tower to reach the road.